 3. AmazonBasics AA Rechargeable Batteries – Best Value

-- DEVICE COMPATIBILITY: Ideal battery for digital cameras, remote controls, toys, and more
+- DEVICE COMPATIBLE: For remote controls, flashlights, toys, wireless devices, game controllers and more

-- RECHARGEABLE: Delivered pre-charged and ready to use; can be recharged up to 1000 times with minimal power loss
+- LONG LASTING: Can be recharged up to 1000 times with minimal power loss; provides consistent discharge performance

 The AmazonBasics AA Rechargeable Batteries are pre-charged high-capacity 2400mAh batteries that are perfect for everyday use.
 These Amazon battery packs are available in several counts, starting from 4, 8, and 12 to as many as 16 and 24 counts.
 You will get the best value for your money if you opt for the 24 counts where each battery will cost you a little over a dollar instead of the 4-pack at more than 2 dollars apiece.
 You’ll further enjoy the flexibility of choice on the rated capacity of the batteries, either the high-capacity 2400mAh or the performance 2000mAh.
 These batteries have a very low self-discharge, allowing them to maintain 80% capacity for 24 months of storage.
 They are also ready to use and factory pre-charged, rechargeable up to 400 times with minimal capacity loss.
 Plus, they are reasonably priced and affordable, which conforms to the basic idea of AmazonBasics, which is to offer highly rated products at affordable prices.
 All these variables led us to pick the AmazonBasics AA Rechargeable Batteries as the best in value.